tanveer3567/Movie-Rockerz/README.md

 The project provides a text box for input from the user.
 Once the classify button is clicked classifier algorithm is executed on the input data and related results will be shown to the user.
 The classifier algorithm is implemented in two phases.

-### Phase 1 (Preload): This is done only once i.e. at the time of application boot up.
+### Phase 1 (Training): This is done only once i.e. at the time of application boot up.

 2. Name, overview and tags of all the movies from the data-set are fetched.